GP ADHD Prescribing in Australia

 Key Requirements

-- Compliance with Stimulant Regulatory Scheme
+- WA Stimulant Regulatory Scheme authorisation

 Key Requirements